Education in Qatar: Pre-modern and modern education

 In 1949, the country's first formal school was established in Doha by the emir of Qatar under the name Islah al-Mohammadiyeh.
 It was staffed by one teacher and had 50 students.
 It experienced rapid development in its initial years, and by 1950–51, it was estimated to have accommodated 240 students and 6 teachers.
 The syllabus encompassed a broad range of topics, including religious education, geography, English, arithmetic and grammar.
 It imported its textbooks from Egypt.
 The city's second school was established in 1954.

 Soon after the establishment of the country's first school in Doha, schools began their expansion into other settlements.
 A semi-primary school was established in Al Khor in 1952, and the first school in Ar Ru'ays was founded in 1954, raising the number of schools to four.
 Overall, there were 560 students and 26 teachers in 1954.
-The first formal girls' school opened its doors in 1955 in Doha.
+The first formal girls' school opened its doors in the 1950s in Doha and the first female teacher and Principal was Amina Mahmoud Al-Jaidah.

 In 1956, the Ministry of Education was founded, marking the beginning of several educational initiatives on a national scale.
 Seventeen primary schools were established that year, and accommodated 1,333 students and 80 teachers.
 In 1957, girls' schools were integrated into the national educational programme.
 That year, two girls' schools accommodating 451 students and 14 female teachers were formed.
 Girls' education grew at a rapid rate over the following years, until 1975–76 when the number of girls' schools equaled the number of boys' schools at 65 each.